Fight Stigma

 You Can Help Fight Stigma

-• Use person-first language that focuses on a person’s humanity rather than a diagnosis.
+• Use a person-first language that focuses on a person’s humanity rather than a diagnosis.
 Instead of saying, “he is a schizophrenic” change the phrase to “he is living with schizophrenia” or “he is a person with a diagnosis of schizophrenia.”

 • Know the facts about mental illness and substance use disorders.